-In Count Three of the amended complaint, Plaintiff alleges that the Board unlawfully retaliated against her by subjecting her to the employment actions described above.
+In Count Three of the amended complaint, Plaintiff alleges that the Board unlawfully retaliated against him by subjecting him to the employment actions described above.
 Dkt.
-21 at 6-7 (Am.
-Compl. ¶¶ 24-26).
-The ADEA makes it "unlawful for an employer to discriminate against any of [its] employees . . . because such individual . . . has opposed any practice made unlawful by this section, or because such individual . . . has made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or litigation" relating to age discrimination.
+20 at 7 (Am.
+Compl. ¶ 26).
+The ADEA makes it "unlawful for an employer to discriminate against any of his employees . . . because such individual . . . has opposed any practice made unlawful by this section, or because such individual . . . has made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or litigation" relating to age discrimination.
 29 U.S.C. § 623(d).
-"To prevail on a claim of unlawful retaliation under the

-ADEA, a plaintiff must show that (1) [she] engaged in activity protected by the ADEA; (2) [she] suffered an adverse employment action; and (3) there was a causal connection between the protected activity and the adverse action."
+"To prevail on a claim of unlawful retaliation under the ADEA, a plaintiff must show that (1) he engaged in activity protected by the ADEA; (2) he suffered an adverse employment action; and (3) there was a causal connection between the protected activity and the adverse action."
 Mohmand, 2018 WL 4705800, at 5.
 "A complaint will survive a motion to dismiss if it 'allege[s] sufficient facts on each of the[se] . . . elements."
 McManus, 246 F. Supp.
 3d at 113 (quoting Harris, 791 F.3d at 69).

 The Court concludes that Plaintiff's retaliation claim is inadequately pled.
-Plaintiff has failed to allege "a causal connection between [her] protected activity and the adverse action" she allegedly suffered.
+Plaintiff has failed to allege "a causal connection between [his] protected activity and the adverse action" he allegedly suffered.
 Achagzai I, 170 F. Supp.
 3d at 185.
-The amended complaint alleges one event that could be construed as protected activity (although the amended complaint does not label it-or any other event-as such): "Plaintiff and her colleagues had filed a complaint in 2013 based on age discrimination, reprisal and harassment," Dkt.
-21 at 4 (Am.
-Compl. ¶ 9); see also Dkt.
-26-1 at 5 ("Plaintiff engaged in protected activity.
-She was one party to a claim against the agency, in the case of [Achagzai I]."); id. at 8 ("[Plaintiff] engaged in protected activity when she . . . subsequently filed a federal claim[] against her employer for discrimination based on her age.").
-The adverse actions that Plaintiff alleges, however-that is, the February 2017 changes to her work responsibilities and the subsequent denial of a promotion to the GS-13 level-came years after her protected activity in 2014.
+The amended complaint alleges one event that could be construed as protected activity (although the amended complaint does not label it-or any other event-as such): "Plaintiff and his colleagues had filed a complaint in 2013 based on age discrimination, reprisal and harassment," Dkt.
+20 at 3 (Am.
+Compl. ¶ 8); see also Dkt.
+25-1 at 6 ("Plaintiff opposed unlawful practice of discrimination against him and his senior (age) colleagues at his place of employment.
+He complained to Human Resources in 2013.
+He filed a federal claim with his colleagues, in [2014]."); id. at 10 ("The [Board's] failure to benchmark [Plaintiff] was directly related to his attempt to bring a claim against the agency.").
+The adverse actions that Plaintiff alleges, however-that is, the February 2017 changes to his work responsibilities and the subsequent denial of a promotion to the GS-13 level-came years after his protected activity in 2014.